-Analysis: Three lingering questions in the wake of Jadeveon Clowney’s departure to Tennessee
+Analysis: Three lingering questions for Seahawks in the wake of Jadeveon Clowney’s departure to Titans

 Clowney agreed to a one-year deal reported to be worth at least $12 million with incentives that could push it to $15 million.

-He also seriously considered an offer from the New Orleans Saints, who as revealed in an NFL.com story Sunday afternoon went to extreme lengths to try to get him.

-Specifically, in an attempt to try to create the cap space to fit him in, the Saints were apparently trying to work out a deal with the Cleveland Browns to have the Browns sign Clowney, then trade a second-round pick as well as a player to Cleveland.
+He also seriously considered an offer from the New Orleans Saints, who, as revealed in an NFL.com story Sunday afternoon, went to extreme lengths to try to get him.
+In an attempt to try to create the cap space to fit him, the Saints were apparently trying to work out a deal with the Cleveland Browns to have the Browns sign Clowney, then trade a second-round pick as well as a player to Cleveland.

 In exchange for the pick and the player, the Browns would have been on the hook for $5 million of Clowney’s $15 million salary.